Indian Corn Craft

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

 There is just something about a new season – and I love fall!
-Pumpkin patches, hay rides, apple cider, corn mazes, the coloful fall leaves and of course, Thanksgiving decor!
+Pumpkin patches, hay rides, apple cider, corn mazes, the coloful fall leaves and of course, Thanksgiving decor.
 Our family always so much fun during fall before it gets too cold!
 I’m also always on the lookout for fall craft ideas and this is definitely a super fun thanksgiving activity to try out with the kiddos this year!

 This Indian corn craft fits into the fall fun perfectly!
 This easy kids craft makes a great fridge magnet and is a great addition to our day to keep the kids busy with Thanksgiving activities.